WEST System

 1 - 6 of 6 Questions

-Q: null Roughly amounts of 404 filler to mix with resin to get just thick enough to not sag on vertical surface vs thickest useable mixture .
+Q: Roughly amounts of 404 filler to mix with resin to get just thick enough to not sag on vertical surface vs thickest useable mixture .

 4 years ago4 Answers